12 Essential Kate Bush Songs

-While Kate Bush is a national treasure in the UK, US listeners don't know her so well.
+While Kate Bush is a national treasure in the UK, American listeners don't know her as well.
 The following 12 songs capture her irrepressible spirit.

 Last month, Kate Bush's return to the stage at London's Hammersmith Apollo for the first time in 35 years was a long-awaited event, to put it mildly.
 Since her first pirouette onto the music scene in 1978 when she was only 19, Bush has astonished and fascinated her listeners.
 She is an enigma -- a Mother Nature-like figure spinning in leotards or dancing in kaftans while singing in a voice that has made her an icon.